-Collaborative Faculty Grants promote innovative, collaborative, and interdisciplinary research on issues closely aligned with the Kellogg Institute research themes.
+Collaborative Faculty Grants promote innovative, collaborative, and interdisciplinary research on issues closely aligned with the Kellogg Institute core research themes, democracy and human development.
 Collaborative projects might include the expansion of faculty members’ current projects or the instigation of new collaborative ventures.

 The Institute seeks to support scholarly projects that have significant interdisciplinary and collaborative components and an ambitious mix of programmatic elements.
 Funded projects will transcend those eligible for Kellogg funding in the categories of individual faculty research, working group, or conference support.

 By providing a strong financial incentive for fellows to undertake major research projects, especially collaborative and longer-term ones, the Institute hopes to foster more, and more significant, innovative research that will make major contributions to scholarship on its core themes.

 Among other things, Kellogg especially seeks to support research that:

 Crosses disciplinary boundaries and leads to crossfertilization across regions and themes;

 Links important normative and theoretical work with high-level empirical research;

 Unites its core themes of democracy and human development;

 Uses a multidisciplinary approach to address complex problems of development;

 Integrates research on religion and democracy/human development as a transversal theme; and/or